Dugy/routine_streamliner/README.md

 ```

+## Preventing too many calls

+If you don't want functions to be called too many times, you can use `setThrottling()` that will limit the number of calls of a function to 1 per cycle.
+It can be set as also as an additional argument to the constructor.

 ## Troubleshooting

 Error message `undefined reference to 'pthread_create'` means that you need to add `-lpthread` to the compiler options.